Stroud Water Research Center: Work

 The Stroud Center has conducted research on riparian buffer effectiveness in protecting streams from pollutants and increasing the capacity of streams to degrade pollution.
 This research has helped identify which riparian tree species are best to plant in attempts to restore streams.
 Some of this research on the connection between streams and riparian forests was funded by the National Science Foundation.
 As of 2008, the Stroud Center had helped plant over 100,000 trees.
 Financial support from Pennsylvania Department of Conservation and Natural Resources funded additional tree plantings in 2017.
 The Stroud Center partnered with the Natural Resources Conservation Service's Regional Conservation Partnership Program in Berks and Chester Counties, Pennsylvania, to help farmers receive tax credits for conservation projects like riparian buffers that they implemented on their farms.
 Research on the role of soil health and conservation agriculture are also conducted at the Stroud Center.

 The Stroud Center initiated an education program in 1991 to serve students, teachers, and the public, including training conservation professionals across the U.S., South America, and Central America on how to protect waterways that provide them drinking water.
 Field trips at the Stroud Center introduce students to stream ecology and its connection with riparian forests.
 An expansion of facilities in 1995 was anticipated to allow 5,000 elementary and high school students per year to participate in classroom and field experiences.
 The Stroud Center developed the Leaf Pack kit as an educational product that is sold by Lamotte Company.
-The 2007 Mountaintop to Tap project organized by the Stroud Center led 12 high school students from New York on a 80 mile backpacking trip through the Catskill Mountains and rowed down the Hudson River.
+The 2007 Mountaintop to Tap project organized by the Stroud Center led 12 high school students from New York on an 80-mile backpacking trip through the Catskill Mountains and rowed down the Hudson River.